dlang-tour/core/public/content/en/basics.md

     import std.stdio: writeln, writefln;

-An import statement mustn't appear at the top a source file.
+An import statement need not appear at the top a source file.
 It can also be used locally within functions.

 The *package* name is induced from the parent folder's name.